sketchware/sketchware.github.io/docs/component-firebase-storage.md

 ---

 Firebase Storage component is used to save and download files from an online storage.
+It is used to store all kinds of data like images and sound files.

 ## Example

 Uploading an image file after using Camera component to take a picture.

 ![example](assets/component-firebase-storage/example.png)

+## Other uses
+- Store files picked using FilePicker
+- Store app/game assets to make app size smaller

 <br/>